asamirr/Spotify-Insights/README.md

 ## To run the dashboard app

-Make sure you have Virtualenv installed to be able to activate the virtual environment before you dig in.
+Make sure you have Virtualenv installed to be able to run the app within a virtual environment before you dig in.

 `pip install virtualenv`

+Create the environment `py -m venv env`

-Then, if you're using Windows, activate the environment using `env\Scripts\activate.bat` and also you might need to install the used packages using `pip install -r requirements.txt`
+If you're using Windows, activate the environment using `env\Scripts\activate.bat` Then you'll need to install the used packages using `pip install -r requirements.txt`

 At the end, `streamlit run dashboard.py`